About Us

 Standing Committees

-For over 25 years, the OLNC's Property and Improvement Committee (PIC) has fought abandoned and neglected properties, planted trees, and worked to preserve and protect this historic preservation district.
+For over 25 years, the OLNC's Property and Improvement Committee (PIC) recently renamed the Neighborhood Improvement Committee has fought abandoned and neglected properties, planted trees, and worked to preserve and protect this historic preservation district.

 Zoning And